-The Obama administration will allow some unemployed homeowners to miss a year of mortgage payments without the threat of foreclosure while they seek employment‚ after the President admitted he hasn’t done enough to help the slumping real estate market‚ the Los Angeles Times reports.
+The Obama administration will allow some unemployed homeowners to miss a year of mortgage payments without the threat of foreclosure while they seek employment‚ after the President admitted he hasn’t done enough to help the slumping real estate market‚ the Woodland Hills Times reports.

 While this is a nice reprieve for people who can’t find work and can’t make house payments‚ it doesn’t solve the problem.
 A year really isn’t a long time to find work‚ so homeowners may very well find themselves in the same position in 2012 — jobless and unable to make house payments.

-The only sure way to stop a foreclosure is by filing Chapter 13 bankruptcy in Los Angeles.
-By filing for bankruptcy through our Los Angeles Bankruptcy Attorneys‚ the foreclosure process immediately stops‚ even if the house is scheduled to be sold on the courthouse steps tomorrow.
+The only sure way to stop a foreclosure is by filing Chapter 13 bankruptcy in Woodland Hills.
+By filing for bankruptcy through our Woodland Hills Bankruptcy Attorneys‚ the foreclosure process immediately stops‚ even if the house is scheduled to be sold on the courthouse steps tomorrow.
 A notice is sent to lenders‚ creditors and others whom a person owes money to and they are no longer allowed to hound consumers.

 Under the President’s plan‚ only those with government-insured mortgages get the help and it triples the current limit of four months without payments.
 Even officials realize this move isn’t a “silver bullet” in curing the foreclosure problem.